Li-Fi: Aviation

 Efficient communication of data is possible in airborne environments such as a commercial passenger aircraft utilizing Li-Fi.
-Using this light-based data transmission will not interfere with equipment on the aircraft that relies on radio waves such as its radar.
+Using this light-based data transmission will not interfere with equipment on the aircraft that relies on radio waves such as its radar lifi connectivity.

 Hospital

 Increasingly, medical facilities are using remote examinations and even procedures.
 Li-Fi systems could offer a better system to transmit low latency, high volume data across networks.
 Besides providing a higher speed, light waves also have reduced effects on medical instruments.
 An example of this would be the possibility of wireless devices being used in MRIs similar radio sensitive procedures.
 Another application of LiFi in hospitals is localisation of assets and personnel.

-Vehicles

-Vehicles could communicate with one another via front and back lights to increase road safety.
-Street lights and traffic signals could also provide information about current road situations.

-Industrial automation

-Anywhere in industrial areas data has to be transmitted, Li-Fi is capable of replacing slip rings, sliding contacts, and short cables, such as Industrial Ethernet.
-Due to the real-time of Li-Fi (which is often required for automation processes), it is also an alternative to common industrial Wireless LAN standards.
-Fraunhofer IPMS, a research organization in Germany states that they have developed a component which is very appropriate for industrial applications with time-sensitive data transmission.

 Advertising

 Street lamps can be used to display advertisements for nearby businesses or attractions on cellular devices as an individual passes through.
 A customer walking into a store and passing through the store's front lights can show current sales and promotions on the customer's cellular device.